Skip to main content

 major app deployDeploy changes to production.

-major app infoShow the current application ID.
+major app infoShow the current application’s metadata.

 major app editorOpen the App Editor in your browser.